highcharts/highcharts/docs/getting-started/system-requirements.md

 System requirements
 ===

-Highcharts is solely based on native browser technologies and doesn't require client side plugins like Flash or Java.
-Furthermore you don't need to install anything on your server.
-No PHP or ASP.NET.
-Highcharts needs only the highcharts.js core to run.
+Highcharts is a standalone library, which means that it does not require any additional frameworks or plugins to work.
+It is solely based on native browser technologies, and all core functionality runs in the browser.
+As it is a front-end library, Highcharts can be used with any server that can serve static files.
+It needs only the core `highcharts.js` script to run.

-Highcharts works in all modern browsers including mobile devices and Internet Explorer from version 6.
-Standard browsers use [SVG](https://www.w3.org/Graphics/SVG/) for the graphics rendering.
-In legacy Internet Explorer (IE8 and before) graphics are drawn using [VML](https://www.w3.org/TR/NOTE-VML).
+There are Highcharts wrappers available for frameworks such as React and Vue, as well as for native iOS and Android development.
+See our [wrapper overview](https://www.highcharts.com/wrappers-addons-and-plugins/wrappers/) for more information.

-Highcharts runs on any server that supports HTML.
-You can even run Highcharts locally from a filesystem, since all the rendering is done locally in a browser.
+Highcharts works on all modern browsers and mobile devices.
+Legacy browsers – primarily IE 6-8 – are supported using polyfills and the [oldIE module](#supporting-ie-6-8).

 Browser compatibility
 ---------------------